pracsol/ModernDiskQueue/README.md

 ```

 #### Discrete Queue Creation and Disposal
 This is an example of a service that creates and disposes of a queue for each operation.
 This is useful if you are using the same storage location across multiple processes, or if you want to ensure that the lock on the queue is dropped as soon as possible.
-It is less performant but is more friendly to cross-process access to the same storage queue.
+It is far less performant but is more friendly to cross-process access to the same storage queue.
+Note the use of `await using` blocks to ensure that the queue is disposed of properly, and as soon as we're done with it.

 ```csharp
 public class MyService
 {